mjf1406/class-timers/README.md

 ## Change Log
 - 2023/12/xx
-    - [x] modifying a rotation now no longer destroys all rotations
+    - [ ] modifying a rotation now no longer destroys all rotations
         - tentatively solved by hiding the modify timer buttons
-    - [x] pause button now works during rotations
+    - [ ] pause button now works during rotations
         - tentatively solved by hiding the play and pause buttons
+- 2024/1/4
+    - added rotation counter to rotations
+    - fixed a bug that would sometime show adjustment buttons during rotations
+    - adjusted light theme button colors of play, pause, and cancel
+    - fixed audio not playing
 - 2023/12/26
     - fixed: custom timer title was not displaying on second play
     - pause button now pauses animation too